When you’re getting started, it’s important to set out your intentions for your company, but also to inject some of your personality into your plan.

 You’ve probably already put a lot of your own money into your venture, believing the risk will pay off.
 Don’t hide this fact – shout about the fact you believe so much in your business that you’re prepared to put your life savings into it.

 One option is to get seed funding.
 It’s the earliest funding that you may be able to attract into your startup and is usually a low figure as your business is still in the conceptual phase.

 Share all of this information with your team so you know everyone’s working towards the same goals.
 Implementing KPIs allow each and every person aware of their responsibilities and targets as individuals and as a team.
-To find out more about KPIs, have a look at our beginner’s guide, our industry-specific KPI lists and our fully stocked KPI Library.
+To find out more about KPIs, have a look at our beginner’s guide and our fully stocked KPI Library.